Los Muertos beach and the famous pier in Puerto Vallarta, Mexico

 What’s the Best Area to Stay in Puerto Vallarta?
 A Neighborhood Guide

-Need help figuring out the best area to stay in Puerto Vallarta?
+Wondering what’s the best area to stay in Puerto Vallarta?
 Let me help.
-Since there are several popular hotel zones to choose from, knowing exactly where to stay in Puerto Vallarta can be challenging.
-Especially if you don’t know much about the city’s layout.
+Since there are several popular neighborhoods or hotel zones to choose from, knowing exactly where to stay in Puerto Vallarta can be challenging.
+Especially if you’re not familiar with the city’s layout.

 No worries.
 The first time I traveled to Puerto Vallarta I had no idea either.
-Fortunately, after plenty of visits, I’ve stayed in four of the five hotel zones (on my own dime) and have visited them all.
-In this article, I’m going to guide you through the neighborhoods and share my tips about where to stay in Puerto Vallarta.
+Fortunately, after plenty of visits, I’ve stayed in four of the five major hotel zones (on my own dime) and have spent time in all of them.
+In this article, I’m going to guide you through the different neighborhoods and share my tips about where to stay in Puerto Vallarta.

-There’s really not a “bad” area to stay in Puerto Vallarta because the entire city is lovely but certain areas will ultimately be more pleasing to some people than others.
+For this reason, there’s not really a “bad” area where to stay in Puerto Vallarta.
+The entire city is lovely but depending on what kind of experience you are looking for, certain areas will ultimately be more pleasing to some people than others.

 5 Neighborhoods Where to Stay in Puerto Vallarta

-If you ask ten people to identify the hotel zones in Puerto Vallarta you’ll probably get ten different answers.
-That’s because sometimes people mistakenly identify “colonias” – which are smaller sections and even popular streets in a neighborhood – as a hotel zone.
+If you ask ten people to identify the Puerto Vallarta hotel zones, you’ll probably get ten different answers.
+That’s because sometimes people mistakenly identify “colonias” – which are smaller sections or even popular streets in a neighborhood – as a hotel zone.

 However, after talking to locals and tourism professionals, there are really only five main hotel zones.
 The zones and the best area to stay in Puerto Vallarta are: